- Beef products are widely consumed and play an important role in the U.S. food system.

-Skeletal muscle from healthy cattle have generally been considered sterile prior to slaughter, with the exception of lymph nodes.
-Hides are a primary source for bacteria contamination on beef carcasses that could carry contamination through the whole production process if not addressed and controlled.
+Skeletal muscle from healthy cattle has generally been considered sterile prior to slaughter, with the exception of lymph nodes.
+Hides are a primary source of bacterial contamination on beef carcasses and can carry contamination through the whole production process if not addressed and controlled.

 Beef cattle are humanely stunned and rendered unconscious/insensible before the exsanguination process (removal of blood).
 Because the hide is considered a contaminated exterior surface, two knives are used to exsanguinate the beef carcasses.
-One knife is used to cut through the hide and another sterilized knife is used to sever the arteries in the sterile interior of the carcass to avoid cross contamination with the exterior of the hide via the knife (knives are sterilized between carcasses).
+In order to avoid cross-contamination with the exterior of the hide via the knife, one knife is used to cut through the hide and another sterilized knife is used to sever the arteries within the sterile interior of the carcass (knives are sterilized between carcasses).

-After the beef carcasses have undergone the exsanguination step, several food safety intervention options may be utilized to decontaminate the hide before it is removed from the carcass to prevent cross contamination on the sterile exterior of the hide-off carcass.
+After the beef carcasses have undergone the exsanguination step, several food safety intervention options may be utilized to decontaminate the hide before it is removed from the carcass.
+This helps prevent cross-contamination of the sterile exterior of the hide-off carcass.
 Some processors will use a hot water wash designed to rinse and scrub dirt and fecal material from the exterior of the hide along with some thermal destruction of bacteria.
 Chemicals, such as trisodium phosphate, chlorine, or acidified chlorine may also be used to decontaminate hides.
 Once the hide is clean, the process of removing the hide begins.

-Hide removal is the most time consuming and intricate step in the beef slaughter process as there are multiple steps conducted to prevent contamination of the internal carcass.
-Removal begins with a knife use at the hocks and midlines, and knife sterilization is key to preventing contamination.
-Steps such as placing paper on the inside flaps of hides to prevent them from swinging and touching the outside surface of clean carcasses are small steps that can have a large impact in preventing contamination to the carcasses.
+Hide removal is the most time-consuming and intricate step in the beef slaughter process, as there are multiple steps conducted to prevent contamination of the internal carcass.
+Removal begins with a knife used at the hocks and midlines, and knife sterilization is key to preventing contamination.
+Preventative measures, such as placing paper on the inside flaps of hides to prevent them from swinging and touching the outside surface of clean carcasses, are small steps that can have a large impact in preventing contamination of the carcasses.
 The initial opening of the hide is often trimmed to remove the exterior pieces of tissue that may have come in contact with the hide.
 Steam vacuuming is also used to decontaminate the limb removal sites at the hocks and shanks.
-Organic acids (lactic acid or citric acid) may be applied to the midline of the ventral (under) side of the beef carcasses before the peritoneal (internal cavity) cavity of the carcass is opened for evisceration (removal of viscera/organs).
+Organic acids (lactic acid or citric acid) may be applied to the midline of the ventral (under) side of the beef carcasses before the peritoneal (internal) cavity of the carcass is opened for evisceration (removal of viscera/organs).

 Pre-evisceration and Evisceration

 Many processors have pre-evisceration food safety interventions in place before the removal of the visceral organs takes place.
-This often times includes an organic acid spray and/or a hot water wash which helps to ensure decontamination of bacteria that may have occurred during the hide removal and before the evisceration process.
+This often includes an organic acid spray and/or a hot water wash, which helps to ensure decontamination of bacteria that may have occurred during the hide removal and before the evisceration process.
 Good manufacturing practices (GMP) must be in place for the removal of the viscera.
-It is imperative that no breakage of the rumen or intestines occurs that could contaminate the carcass.
-Knives are sterilized between processing each carcass to avoid cross contamination.
+It is imperative that no breakage of the rumen or intestines occurs, which could cause contamination of the carcass.
+Knives are sterilized between processing each carcass to avoid cross-contamination.

-A 1993 outbreak of E. coli O157:H7 associated with undercooked ground beef patties served at a fast food chain resulted in USDA-FSIS, implementing a Zero Tolerance standard.
-This mandated no tolerance for visible fecal, milk or ingesta on the beef carcasses which must be excised or trimmed away from the carcasses to prevent contamination.
+A 1993 outbreak of E. coli O157:H7 associated with undercooked ground beef patties served at a fast food chain resulted in USDA-FSIS implementing a Zero Tolerance standard.
+This mandated no tolerance for visible fecal, milk, or ingesta on the beef carcasses.
+It must be excised or trimmed away from the carcasses to prevent contamination.

 Final Carcass Interventions

-Beef carcasses are chilled after harvest, typically via spray chilling methods.
-In the carcass coolers for approximately 24 hours following processes, carcasses are chilled with refrigeration and cold water to help drop the temperature of the carcasses rapidly to prevent growth of microorganisms.
-The water helps aid in the chilling process and also can serve as an antimicrobial intervention via washing which may include the addition of low concentration acids to hinder bacteria growth.
+Beef carcasses are chilled in carcass coolers for approximately 24 hours following harvest, typically using spray-chilling methods.
+Carcasses are chilled with refrigeration and cold water to help drop the temperature of the carcasses rapidly to prevent growth of microorganisms.
+The water helps aid in the chilling process and can serve as an antimicrobial intervention wash with low-concentration acids to hinder bacteria growth.

 HACCP Monitoring and Control of Pathogenic Hazards

-All USDA-FSIS federally inspected beef plants are required to HACCP (Hazard Analysis Critical Control Points) systems.
-HACCP is a systematic approach to risk assessment by identifying and controlling biological, chemical and physical hazards associated with meat and poultry products while providing documentation of the production of safe, wholesome and unadulterated meat products.
-FSIS has increased efforts to control foodborne pathogens by increasing requirements and regulatory efforts such as Listeria monocytogenes testing, and the addition of non-O157 STEC (O21, O45, O103, O111, O121, O145) to the adulterant list for ground beef products and trim.
-CDC has recognized that the implementation of HACCP into meat and poultry systems has contributed to the reduction in the incidence of foodborne illness overall in the United States since 1996.
-Each inspected beef plant has HACCP plans for their system that have undergone risk assessment and implementation of critical control points to help prevent, eliminate, and reduce biological hazards.
+All USDA-FSIS federally inspected beef plants are required to implement HACCP (Hazard Analysis Critical Control Points) systems.
+HACCP is a systematic approach to risk assessment by identifying and controlling biological, chemical, and physical hazards associated with meat and poultry products, while providing documentation of the production of safe, wholesome, and unadulterated meat products.
+FSIS has increased efforts to control foodborne pathogens by increasing requirements and regulatory efforts such as Listeria monocytogenes testing and the addition of non-O157 STEC (O21, O45, O103, O111, O121, O145) to the adulterant list for ground beef products and trim.
+CDC has recognized that the implementation of HACCP into meat and poultry systems has contributed to a reduction in the incidence of foodborne illness overall in the United States since 1996.
+Each inspected beef plant has HACCP plans for their system that have undergone risk assessment and implementation of critical control points to help prevent, eliminate, and reduce biological hazards